jaspector

 Monday through Thursday, 7:00 AM to 6:00 PM

-Typical inspection sequence: Depends on project type; generally includes foundation/footing, framing, rough-in trade work (electrical/plumbing/mechanical), insulation, final inspection / Certificate of Occupancy
+Typical sequence: Depends on project type; generally includes foundation/footing, framing, rough-in trade work (electrical/plumbing/mechanical), insulation, final inspection / Certificate of Occupancy

-Do I need a building permit in Belfast, ME?
+01 Do I need a building permit in Belfast, ME?

 For all new construction, structural alteration, enlargement, relocation, demolition, and change of use of any building or structure.

-How much does a building permit cost in Belfast, ME?
+02 How much does a building permit cost in Belfast, ME?

+Building permit fees in Belfast, ME are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Fees determined after staff review; fee issued by email prior to payment and permit issuance.
 Plan check fee: Included in review process; contact department for complex project fees.

-How do I apply for a building permit in Belfast, ME?
+03 How do I apply for a building permit in Belfast, ME?

-1. Determine permit type required: building, demolition, driveway, electrical, flood hazard, mobile home/storage trailer, septic, sewer connection, shoreland, sign, internal plumbing, short-term rental registry, or planning permits.
+To apply for a building permit in Belfast, ME, follow these steps: 1.
+Determine permit type required: building, demolition, driveway, electrical, flood hazard, mobile home/storage trailer, septic, sewer connection, shoreland, sign, internal plumbing, short-term rental registry, or planning permits.
 2. Access the iWorQ portal or download the applicable PDF form from the Permit Forms and Documents page.
 3. Complete the application; upload supporting documents (site plan, construction drawings, energy compliance documentation where required under MUBEC).
 4. Submit online via iWorQ or deliver in person to 131 Church Street.
 5. Staff reviews application; fees determined after review and issued by email.
 6. Pay permit fee via Maine InforME ePayment system or in person.
 7. Permit issued; post permit card at job site.
 8. Schedule required inspections through the iWorQ portal or by calling the department.
 Note: same-day and weekend inspection requests are not accepted.
 9. Obtain Certificate of Occupancy upon final inspection approval for applicable projects.

-How long does it take to get a building permit in Belfast, ME?
+04 How long does it take to get a building permit in Belfast, ME?

-What work is exempt from building permits in Belfast, ME?
+05 What work is exempt from building permits in Belfast, ME?

-How do I schedule a building inspection in Belfast, ME?
+06 How do I schedule a building inspection in Belfast, ME?

-Inspections can be scheduled via: iWorQ portal, 207-338-3370 ext.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Belfast, ME via: iWorQ portal, 207-338-3370 ext.
 125. Same-day and weekend inspection requests not accepted.